 → HOW?
-Reports can be made verbally, in person, via e-mail to the Safeguarding Focal Point (or to the Supervisory Body according to the modalities indicated above).
+Reports through the dedicated platform can be made either in writing or orally, and either anonymously or confidentially at the choice of the complainant.
+The complainant is progressively updated on the status of the report.
+Alternatively. reports can be made orally, in person, by e-mail to the Safeguarding Focal Point or the QLC Unit.
+A reporting format is available and is attached to this policy.
 Whichever form is used confidentiality and discretion should be exercised at all times (for example, if reporting via telephone ensure that no one can hear what is being said).